Trigo Mountains Wilderness

 Easiest way to get there: go north from Yuma on US Highway 95 to Martinez Lake Road.
 Turn on that and go west to the Imperial National Wildlife Refuge.
 There you'll find the Red Cloud Mine Road which will take you northwest to Red Cloud Wash.
 The closer you get to the wilderness boundary, the more you'll wish you had 4WD and high clearance.
 Just outside the wilderness boundary is a road junction where you have the option of taking other 4WD trails further north, skirting the edge of the wilderness itself.
 Other roads off US Highways 60 and 95 give some amount of access to the northern parts of Trigo Mountains Wilderness.

-A natural arch in the Trigo Mountains
+A natural stone arch in the Trigo Mountains